Outline of World History

 3. Scholars continue to debate its meanings and uses.

-3. Mysterious Decline
+3. Mysterious Decline (began around GT c. -1900)

 1. Environmental and social factors contributed to its collapse.